219-design/qt-qml-project-template-with-ci/README.md

 https://www.219design.com/a-tale-of-efficient-keyboard-navigation-code-in-qml/

 When using this template project, you can build that app once or twice to make sure you understand the project structure.
-Then delete `homepage.qml` and replace it with your own app (adding supporting C++ view model classes as you see fit).
+Then delete `main.qml` and replace it with your own app (adding supporting C++ view model classes as you see fit).

 Higher-level rationale was discussed in our [hello-world-template-toolchain blog post.](https://www.219design.com/hello-world-template-toolchain/)